TMJ/TMD (Jaw Pain)TMJ – Temporo-Mandibular Joint/ TMD- Temporomandibular Dysfunction

-- poor posture which puts the temporomandibular joint at a poor position biomechanically and can increase mechanical stress to the joint
+- poor posture, which puts the temporomandibular joint in a poor position biomechanically and can increase mechanical stress on the joint

-- excessive chewing and biting habits such as chewing gum, chewing on pens, tooth picks, fingernails, etc.
+- excessive chewing and biting habits include chewing gum, chewing on pens, toothpicks, fingernails, etc.

-- High stress levels play a huge part of our jaw pain and clenching patterns.
+- High-stress levels play a huge part in our jaw pain and clenching patterns.

 - An upper chest dominant breathing pattern

-- Increased muscle spasm or pains in or around the neck
+- Increased muscle spasms or pains in or around the neck

 - Food allergies/sensitivites

-Dr. Dunn and Dr. Kulm will analyze your jaw to determine which therapies will be most beneficial to your individual condition.
-In most cases patient’s TMJ pain is due to the tension in the muscles around the joint and not actually a problem with the joint itself.
-The doctor will perform a few orthopedic tests to determine if your pain is due to a problem in the joint itself or just due to over-activity of the muscles around the joint.
+Dr. Dunn and Dr. Kulm will analyze your jaw to determine which therapies will most benefit your individual condition.
+In most cases, the patient’s TMJ pain is due to the tension in the muscles around the joint and not actually a problem with the joint itself.
+The doctor will perform a few orthopedic tests to determine if your pain is due to a problem in the joint itself or just due to the over-activity of the muscles around the joint.

-In very tough cases sometimes splint therapy may be necessary, if this is the case, we will be able to make and order splints for you at the office.
-Most often splint therapy is not needed and correcting a few of the main aggravators and seeking treatment to the muscles around the jaw and neck can help to relieve jaw pain.
-Our tmj/tmd patient treatment generally consists of 6-8 visits at which individual case therapy may include
+In very tough cases, sometimes splint therapy may be necessary.
+If so, we can order splints for you at the office.
+Most often, splint therapy is unnecessary, and correcting a few of the main aggravators and seeking treatment for the muscles around the jaw and neck can help relieve jaw pain.
+Our TMJ/TMD patient treatment generally consists of 6-8 visits which individual case therapy may include

 - soft tissue work to the neck/jaw